tonytw1/squirrel-detector/README.md

 We'll need to encode the image file for inclusion in a message.
 Base64 encoding should be enough.

-We'll use MQTT as the message format.
+We'll use [MQTT](https://mqtt.org) to transport the messages.
+We can publish the motion messages to a MQTT topic which other machines can subscribe to.
 MQTT is really practical about message sizes limits.
-We can publish the motion messages to a MQTT topic which other machines can subscribe to.

-This happens in the script `on_motion_detected.py`.
+This alll happens in the script `on_motion_detected.py`.

 [on_motion_detected.py](on_motion_detected.py)